An HSBC Credit Card Account Requires Qualification

 If the combined balance of your personal deposits to the checking account and your investments falls below $100,000, HSBC will charge a monthly maintenance fee of $50 to your credit card.

 When you have money, you have leverage.
 Consumers with bad credit or no credit may be able to obtain credit cards if they have high income or a significant amount of money in their bank accounts.
-Most often, if you have bad credit it's due to lack of funds which led to an inability to pay your debts or to pay them on time.

-There is no set spending limit for the HSBC credit card but you are assigning what is referred to as a "revolving credit line".
+There is no set spending limit for the HSBC card but you are assigning what is referred to as a “revolving credit line”.
 Charges that exceed that line will be evaluated individually based on your credit score and on your relationship history with HSBC bank.

 Customer service is excellent, of course.
-When you call the bank with a problem or question about your HSBC credit card, the bank representative is dealing with a consumer who has more than $100,000 in funds invested in the bank.
+When you call the bank with a problem or question about your HSBC card, the bank representative is dealing with a consumer who has more than $100,000 in funds invested in the bank.

 Your customer service questions are treated with the same level of professionalism and concern as questions about your investments.